-Falk School’s teacher-to-student ratio is 1:9 without interns or student teachers.
+Falk School’s student-to-teacher ratio is 9:1 including interns and student teachers.

 No. We also use students from Duquesne (counseling and technology) and Penn State (art and elementary).

 At the primary level, we use dramatic play and family activities to connect learning between school and home.
-Beginning in the intermediate, children receive homework that extends their classroom learning, typically beginning with math practice and reading.
+Beginning at the intermediate level, children receive homework that extends their classroom learning, typically beginning with math practice and reading.